 It is important to recognise that the Gospels are neither biographies of Jesus nor histories, in the common understanding of these terms, although they do necessarily contain biographical material and historical information.
 It’s when we read them as histories that we run into problems, because the Gospel writers freely change their material around to suit their purpose.
 Thus, we see events in the narrative of each of the Gospels that are in different places or times to each other, but which are relocated in this way in order for the author to get his message across to us, and to elicit our response to it.

 A new type of literature

 The Gospels were a new kind of book when they first appeared.
-When they first made their appearance, the four Gospels were known simply as “The Gospel”, as there was only one Gospel as far as the early Christians were concerned, i.e. “the gospel of God, (Which he promised afore by his prophets in the holy scriptures,) Concerning his Son” (Rom 1:1-3), and variously recorded “according to Matthew”, “according to Mark” etc.
+When they first made their appearance, the four Gospels were known simply as “The Gospel”, as there was only one Gospel as far as the early Christians were concerned, i.e. “the gospel of God which he promised beforehand through his prophets in the holy Scriptures, the gospel concerning his Son” (Rom 1:1-3 RSV-CE), and variously recorded “according to Matthew”, “according to Mark” etc.

 So the Gospels are not biographies as we understand that concept; neither are they objective histories.
 Instead, the gospels as “The Gospel”, proclaim the coming of the Kingdom of God in the person of Jesus Christ, and that forgiveness of sin and eternal life for all believers have been secured by his death on the cross.
 They focus on the last year(s) of Jesus’ life and then his death, burial, resurrection, and ascension.
 Much of their content consists of his teaching, sermons, and miracles; indeed, the Gospels themselves might be seen to be sermonic.
 This style of writing would have been familiar to readers in the ancient world as lives of various political and military leaders, philosophers, and national histories etc. were written, often urging their readers to emulate the examples and ideals of those about whom they write; and yet they were very different because of their subject matter.